-The aim of the Energy Society is to engage ESCP Europe students in industry related events, maximise networking opportunities and help them develop professional skills through a range of activities:
+The aim of the Energy Society is to engage ESCP Business School students in industry related events, maximise networking opportunities and help them develop professional skills through a range of activities:

-The Research Centre for Energy Management's (RCEM) Mission is to build a strong proactive partnership between energy corporations, government agencies and the academic community, in preparation for a new energy era.
+The Energy Management Centre's mission is to build a strong proactive partnership between energy corporations, government agencies and the academic community, in preparation for a new energy era.
 This will be achieved through the promotion of rigorous and objective empirical research on issues related to energy management, finance and policy, in order to support decision making by both government and industry.